I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 To reel off the spells:
 	say "You have the following spells committed to memory:[line break]";
-	repeat through the Table of Enchantments in cost column order[* Each time we need to list the spells known by the player, we are requiring the computer to work out how to look through the table of spells in cost order, which is a little inefficient - but it causes no perceptible delay in play.
-We don't list the spells in the right order to start with because we can't be bothered, and because it would be problematic when we come to add extension rules later on; and we don't sort the table in cost order at the start of play because we are not allowed to disturb the ordering of a table which defines properties attached to values.] begin;
-		let this spell be the spell entry;
+	repeat through the Table of Enchantments in cost column order:[* Each time we need to list the spells known by the player, we are requiring the computer to work out how to look through the table of spells in cost order, which is a little inefficient - but it causes no perceptible delay in play.
+We don't list the spells in the right order to start with because we can't be bothered, and because it would be problematic when we come to add extension rules later on; and we don't sort the table in cost order at the start of play because we are not allowed to disturb the ordering of a table which defines properties attached to values.] let this spell be the spell entry;
-		if the player knows this spell
+		if the player knows this spell:
-		begin;
 			say "  [this spell] ([nature of this spell]): cost [cost of this spell] strength";
-			if the requirement of this spell is not air, say ", requires [requirement of this spell]";
+			unless the requirement of this spell is air, say ", requires [requirement of this spell]";
-			say "[line break]";
-		end if;
-	end repeat;
 			say "[line break]".

 Section 2(c) - Staffs, strength potions and scrolls